xidq/asset_bundler/README.md

 I'm quite new to programming etc.

 asset_bundler is compiled for linux\
-sset_bundler.exe is compiled for windows (unsigned) feel free to test or compile yourself
+asset_bundler.exe is compiled for windows (unsigned) feel free to test or compile yourself